-On January 11, 2021, AFMEPF began providing written notice of this incident to potentially affected individuals, which includes three (3) Maine residents.
-Written notice is being provided in substantially the same form as the letter attached hereto as Exhibit A.
+On or about February 1, 2021, USAP is providing written notice of this incident to all affected individuals, which includes approximately three (3) Maine residents.
+A sample of the letter is attached hereto and labeled as Exhibit A.

 Other Steps Taken and To Be Taken